↑

 Instructions

-• Rinse the turkey breast and pat dry.
+• Remove any packaging from the turkey breast and pat dry with a paper towel.

-• Place quartered oranges and sprigs of fresh thyme and rosemary into the bottom of a large slow cooker.
+• Place quartered oranges and sprigs of fresh thyme and rosemary into the bottom of a large slow cooker insert.

 • Drizzle olive oil over turkey breast and sprinkle with chopped thyme, rosemary, and salt and pepper to taste.
 Rub into the skin.